TheDesignatic/design4developers.io/pages/pages-root-folder/index.md

 widget2:
   title: "Who Am I"
   url: 'http://phlow.github.io/feeling-responsive/info/'
-  text: 'Jim Tyrrell, aka <em>The Designatic<em>, is the founder of Design 4 Developers.
+  text: 'Jim Tyrrell, aka <em>The Designatic</em>, is the founder of Design 4 Developers.
 This passion project distills the science, art, patterns and methods of Software Development and Design into its essence.'
   video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 widget3:
   title: "The Foundation"
   url: '/the-foundation'
   image: widget-github-303x182.jpg
-  text: 'The Foundation are the base modules that will make every software developer better at what they do.'
+  text: 'The Foundation, 6 foundational modules that will make every software developer better at what they do.'
 #
 # Use the call for action to show a button on the frontpage
 #